 How to master interview practice

-• Drawing from your experience, prepare several specific examples for potential behavioral questions.
+- Drawing from your experience, prepare several specific examples for potential behavioral questions.
+Practice describing those examples using the STAR response method.

-• Prepare questions to ask employers at the end of your interview.
-Not having questions prepared is cited by employers as a reason candidates do not advance.
-So have 3-5 questions ready before your interview.
+- Prepare 3-5 questions ready before your interview.
 You will likely think of more during the interview.

-• Practice!
+- Practice!
 You can practice answering questions by yourself or with another person.
-Getting used to the art of thinking on your feet will break the ice and help you feel more confident going into the interview.
+Getting used to the art of thinking on your feet will break the ice and boost your confidence going into the interview.

 Your first goal will be to build rapport with the person who greets you at the organization and eventually your interviewer(s).
 Building rapport consists of attitude, affect, non-verbal behaviors, and how you speak.
 When interviewing virtually, this process may look slightly different and be more rushed, but make sure to develop some kind of rapport with your interviewers with a warm smile and introduction.